-The Minor in Professional Selling and Business Development is intended to train undergraduate students in a variety of majors across campus in sales skills, particularly those in support of professional (i.e., complex, collaborative, long-cycle) and technical sales roles.
-The minor is also intended to make such training available to students within the Business School who want to develop sales skills to complement their training in areas such as Finance, Entrepreneurship, and Information Systems.
-Students majoring in marketing may not pursue the minor.
+The Emphasis in Professional Selling and Business Development is intended to train existing undergraduate students in the

+David Eccles School of Business in sales skills, particularly those in support of professional (i.e., complex, collaborative, longcycle) and technical sales roles.
+The emphasis is also intended to make such training available to students within the Business School who want to develop sales skills to complement their training in areas such as Finance, Entrepreneurship, and Information Systems.

 Of the approximately 180 declared Marketing majors in the David Eccles School of Business, 29 unique students enrolled in the two sales classes offered by the department during the 2016-2017 academic year.
-It is very difficult to predict the demand for a minor in sales.
-With the advantages of transcript recognition and the strong industry demand for sales professionals, we anticipate that a similar number of students will enroll in the minor by year three with eventual growth to 60 students per year.
+With the increased advantages of an emphasis (including more comprehensive course offerings and transcript recognition), we anticipate a similar number of students will enroll in the emphasis by year three with eventual growth beyond 60 students per year.
 Programs at other institutions have been quite successful.
 According to an article in the Harvard Business Review, the Center for Sales Leadership at DePaul University began in 2004 with an anticipated enrollment of 90 students per year but reached an actual enrollment of 700 students per quarter by 2012.